 - Alice must get a Debian developer (ideally not Bob) to sign a message requesting the replacement of key X with key Y on behalf of Alice.
 That statement should contain key fingerprints and Debian login details.
 This developer must also have performed the appropriate checks to enable them to be comfortable signing key Y.

 - If the reason for replacement is 'key X is compromised or no longer valid' then the request for replacement must be accompanied by a revocation certificate for key X.

 - If the reason for the replacement is 'key X was lost' then a revocation certificate should be provided if possible.

-In both cases requests for key replacement should be sent to email@example.com, include the phrase "Debian RT" in the subject line (as well as something descriptive obviously) and be inline signed as RT will mangle a PGP/MIME signature.
+In both cases requests for key replacement should be sent to email@example.com, include the phrase "Debian RT" in the subject line (as well as something descriptive obviously) and be inline signed as RT will mangle a PGP/MIME signature (more information regarding inline-signing).
 The reason replacement is required should also be provided.

 Please make sure all replacement mails include the full fingerprint information for the old key and the new key (and are clear about which is which).
 Something like the following: